 c.
 Theft by Unlawful Taking (with stolen property valued at less than $500)

 d.
 Criminal Mischief (under $1,000 in property damage)

 e.
 Lost Property (valued at less than $500)

 f.
-Larceny from Auto (stolen property valued at less than $500)
+Larceny from Auto (car break-in with stolen property valued at less than $500)

 Upon completion of this report process you will:

 - See the words: "Your online police report has been submitted" showing that your police report is complete.